Ultimate Guide To WordPress RSS

 Tip #1 – Comment RSS Feeds

-You can see this feed by clicking on Comments RSS in your ‘Meta’ widget area …
+You can see this by clicking on Comments RSS in your ‘Meta’ widget area (note: this section may not be visible on some themes) …

-Like post entries, your comments feed content will display differently depending on which browser you are using …
+Like post entries, your comments feed content will display differently depending on which browser you use …

-Comments feed items displayed using a Google Chrome web browser
+RSS comments feed content as seen using a Google Chrome web browser

-(Comments feed entries displayed with a Google Chrome browser)
+(Comments feed entries seen on a Google Chrome browser)

-Paste the URL of your comments feed into a feedreader to view the feed content.
+Paste your feed URL into a feed reader to view the content.

-(Paste your comments feed URL into a feed reader to view the feed content.
-Image: http://feedreader.com/online)
+(Paste the feed URL into a feedreader to view the feed content.
+Source: Feedreader.com)

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: